The Wonderful Visit: Reception

 Reviews were favourable, with one contemporary reviewer calling The Wonderful Visit "a striking fantasia wrought with tact, charm and wit."

 Joseph Conrad, whom Wells met when he reviewed his early work favourably, admired The Wonderful Visit and wrote to him to praise his "imagination so unbounded and so brilliant."

 For biographer Michael Sherbourne, The Wonderful Visit "presages the humour of Kurt Vonnegut."

 Adaptations

 The novel was adapted to film by Marcel Carné in 1974 as La Merveilleuse visite.
 An operatic adaptation, La visita meravigliosa, by Nino Rota, premiered in 1970; an excerpt from the work was performed at Federico Fellini's funeral in 1993.
+A 1988 adaptation for BBC Radio 4 by Stephen Gallagher featured Bernard Cribbins as The Vicar.